+'''

-''' ( ext{decode-content } lst) o ext{list?}
+( ext{decode-content } lst) o ext{list?}

-lst : ( ext{listof pre-content?}) '''
+lst: ( ext{listof pre-content?})

+'''

 Decodes content.
-Lists and splices in 1st are flattened into the list.
+Elements at the start of the list that are whitespace (according to whitespace?) are dropped.
+Lists and splices in 1st are flattened into the list, similarly dropping leading whitespace.
 Plain strings are decoded; non-string, non-list content is included in the result as-is.

 '''

-( ext{decode-elements } lst) \rightarrow ext{list?}
+( ext{decode-elements } lst) o ext{list?}

 lst : ( ext{listof pre-content?})

 '''